IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-variadic-function-argument.md

 Here, the author of the code made a typo and forgot to supply the thing to be inserted into the array.
 Thus, the `myArray.push` line is a no-op.

-To protect against this class of error, this rule requires that you always pass at least one argument to a variadic function.
+To protect against these kinds of errors, this rule requires that you always pass at least one argument to a variadic function.

 ## Hard-Coded Exceptions